weaveworks/grafanalib/docs/CONTRIBUTING.rst

 * We try to review PRs as quickly as possible, but it might take a couple of weeks to get around to reviewing your PR—sorry, we know that sucks
 * Please add an entry to the `CHANGELOG`_ in your PR
 * It helps a lot if the PR description provides some context on what you are trying to do and why you think it's a good idea
+* The smaller the PR, the more quickly we'll be able to review it

 Filing a bug
 ============